ComputationalRadiationPhysics/libSplash/doc/INSTALL.md

 libSplash has **experimental** support for parallel I/O.
 To build the parallel version, you need to build a parallel HDF5 library first.
-Commonly, it should be sufficient to configure HDF5 `$ configure --enable-parallel ...`.
+Commonly, it should be sufficient to configure HDF5 `$ configure --enable-shared --enable-parallel ...`.
 Compile the parallel libSplash with `$ cmake -DPARALLEL=ON ...`.

 This builds the *ParallelDataCollector* class.